 Adult residents of the area may apply for a Guest Borrower Card at Roanoke College’s Fintel Library, or public library patrons may obtain the Library’s circulating materials through the Interlibrary Loan program.
-The Fintel Library offers a collection of over 400,000 total items.
+The Fintel Library offers a collection of over 400,000 physical total items and over one million electronic resources.
 The library shares its collection with the Wyndham Robertson Library at Hollins University through a reciprocal borrowing agreement.

 Virginia Tech - Multiple Libraries

 The libraries at Virginia Tech include holdings of more than 2,634,000 volumes.
 The University holds the distinction of being a selective depository for federal documents and is an invited member of the Association of Research Libraries (ARL).
 Adult Virginia residents are extended privileges at Virginia Tech libraries with a Virginia Driver’s License or Virginia Identification Card and in-state address and phone number.

 Virginia Tech libraries include:

 - Carol M. Newman Library